nodejs/diagnostics/documentation/memory/step4/using_native_tools.md

 # Investigation Native memory leaks

-While JavaScript is is a garbage collected language, memory is also allocated natively in C/C++ code.
+While JavaScript is a garbage collected language, memory is also allocated natively in C/C++ code.
 These allocations may occur in the Node.js source code, addons or in the Node.js dependencies (for example V8).